codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

  - **TESTS SOURCE PATH** - specifies where non-test-case test helper files are
  - **LIBRARY PATH** - specifies where .jar files needed to run the student code or test code at
  - **WORKING DIRECTORY** - specifies where in the file tree the actual test will run

+ All code files **Source path** will be compiled.
+Files that fail to compile successfully will cause the tests to fail, even if they are not used.
- Codio has a nice :ref:`JUnit <junit>` runner for building JUnit tests.
+ Codio has a :ref:`JUnit <junit>` runner for building JUnit tests.

 Custom Feedback with JUnit in Codio
 -----------------------------------